StephanieRuthJones/react-palendrome-form-challenge/README.md

 2. Clone your forked repo
 3. Create a react form which outputs whether the user input is a palendrome or not.

+## Solution Explanation
+In the solution, we start by importing the necessary React components and hooks.
+We define two state variables, word to store the user input, and result to store the result of the palindrome check.

+The handleChange function is called when the input value changes.
+It updates the word state variable with the new value.

+The isPalindrome function checks if the given word is a palindrome.
+It does this by reversing the word and comparing it to the original word (ignoring case).

+The handleSubmit function is called when the user submits the form.
+It prevents the default form submission behavior and calls the isPalindrome function to check if the input word is a

 ## Additional Challenge

 Refactor the component to be a controlled form which displays the "This is a palindrome" or "This is NOT a palindrome" message as the user types.